TheCacophonyProject/docs/pages/01.home/release-notes-2020/item.md

 ## Friday 12th March
 ### Predator Classifier (v2.11.0)
 - Updated cptv to faster version
-- Fixed bug where some clips werent processing due to negative regions
+- Fixed bug where some clips were not processing due to negative regions

 ## Friday 05th March